chandangupta1997/virtualBusinessCard/README.md

 # approach

+1) end points for where user can post the request
+2) use mongoose (mongo db ) to store json data.
+3) end points for get request.
+4) space for intigration.

 followed rest api standards
+Endpoint: BASE_URL/BusinessCard
 maintain endpoints
 well classified and efficient code easy to intigrate  (with user authentication and authorization )